elken/dev/content/posts/writing-efficient-emacs-modeline-segments.md

                 mode-line-frame-identification mode-line-buffer-identification "   "
                 mode-line-position (vc-mode vc-mode) "  " mode-line-modes
                 mode-line-misc-info my/wttr-status-text mode-line-end-spaces))

+;; If you have issues with the modeline now showing the new status (kill-local-variable 'mode-line-format)
 ```

 _Much_ nicer!
 I've added an annoying "Updating" message so you can see
 how often it's really updating (spoiler alert: often) and yet, no
 impact on the editor!

-`emacs-async` works by running another, very light instance of Emacs
-in another thread and captures the result, passing it to a lambda to
+`url-retrieve` runs the request asynchronously and upon getting the
+result, will run the specified callback on the buffer.
+The buffer we
+get back has the entire response including HTTP headers, which is why
+we have to skip to the first blank line to get the response.
+Here all
-process.
-We simply just set the status text variable and update the
+our callback does is simply set the value, trigger a modeline update
-modeline to ensure that its always up to date.
+to ensure that it is always up to date then print another message to
+say it's done (this is purely for our demo purposes).

 We supplement this with a simple timer to call our update class every
 5 seconds and an easy way to disable the timer on the fly.

 # Where to go from here

 This pattern—background updates with variable binding—works for any external